Aastha2376/Cerebro_Sync/README.md

 # Cerebro_Sync [Ongoing project]
 A MERN stack web app that combines AI and data science to boost student productivity through task management, a Pomodoro timer, habit tracking, and personalized insights.
+The web app would leverage AI to analyze students' task completion patterns and suggest optimized schedules or study techniques.
+The Pomodoro timer would integrate with habit tracking to monitor study sessions and breaks, providing insights on productivity trends, could track long-term habits and offer personalized feedback to help students maintain consistency and improve focus.
+The web application might also include features like visual progress dashboards and motivational nudges based on user behavior.